Autism Spectrum Disorder, Pediatric

 Are male.

-Have a family history of the condition.
+Have a family history of ASD.

 Were born before 26 weeks of pregnancy (prematurely).